 If you are looking for a bad time, start routinely accepting late or partial rent.
-Then when it comes time to having to evict someone, it is likely the judge or magistrate will say that you have presented a pattern of business where it is fine to pay late.
+Then when it comes time to evict someone, the judge or magistrate will likely say that you have presented a pattern of business where it is fine to pay late.
 That they will not evict the tenant until they are a full month behind.
 That will leave you with a terrible feeling for sure!

-Investors who do not stick to a lease, are just inviting in bad experiences and rarely does anything good happen by being soft around enforcing a lease.
-Some of these bad experiences will cost money for the investor, others will cause headaches.
-Both will impact the investor's outlook on the long-term viability of real estate investing.
+Investors who do not stick to a lease are just inviting in bad experiences and rarely do anything good happen by being soft around enforcing a lease.
+Some of these bad experiences will cost money for the investor, and others will cause headaches.
+Both will impact the investor’s outlook on the long-term viability of real estate investing.

 Failing to Start

-This is an obvious one, because you cannot be a successful real estate investor without investing in real estate.
-However, I see so many people get into the analysis paralysis state.
-A state where they want to continually learn more before actually jumping in the water of investing.
+This is obvious because you cannot be a successful real estate investor without investing in real estate.
+However, I see so many people get into the analysis paralysis state’97a state where they want to continually learn more before actually jumping in the water of investing.